-Preventive Replacement is Economically More Interesting Than a Corrective Repair
+Preventive Maintenance is Economically More Interesting

 By keeping equipment and machinery safe and reliable, regular maintenance ensures long-term profitability and competitiveness for an organization.
 Nowadays, the role of maintenance reaches far beyond simply keeping assets in a good condition.
 Scheduled, predictive, and highly effective, maintenance is at the core of smart manufacturing.
 Advanced maintenance became a pre-condition for a company’s access to industry 4.0 and as such demands the involvement of all departments.